-Mr. Desmarais is Executive Co-Chairman of Power Financial and Deputy Chairman, President and Co-Chief Executive Officer of Power.
+Mr. Desmarais is Deputy Chairman, President and Co-Chief Executive Officer of Power and Executive Co-Chairman of Power Financial.
 Prior to joining Power in 1983, he was Special Assistant to the Minister of Justice of Canada and an institutional investment counselor at Richardson Greenshields Securities Ltd. He has held a number of senior positions with Power group companies.
 Mr. Desmarais is a Director of Great-West, London Life, CLFC, Canada Life, Great-West Financial and Putnam.
 He is a Director of IGM Financial Inc., Investors Group Inc. and Mackenzie Inc. He is also a Director of Power, Power Financial and Pargesa Holding SA in Europe.
 Mr. Desmarais is Honorary Chairman of the Canada China Business Council and is a member of several China-based organizations.
 Mr. Desmarais is active in cultural, health and other not-for-profit organizations.
 He is an Officer of the Order of Canada and an Officer of the National Order of Québec.
+He has received honorary doctorates from Concordia University, Université de Montréal and McGill University.
 Mr. Desmarais is a trustee of the Desmarais Family Residuary Trust.